Martin Simpson | Live Feature | The Live Room, Caroline Street Social Club, Saltaire West Yorkshire | Words and Photos by Keith Belcher

 It’s easy for me to appreciate this line-up of Fairport Convention, despite many failing to see the point of the band without a Sandy Denny or indeed a Richard Thompson, simply because this is precisely the moment when their music first reached my ears.
 This isn’t strictly true as I already had the band’s pre-Island track “If I Had a Ribbon Bow” on a Track sampler, Backtrack 2, where the early incarnation of the band was seen to rub shoulders with the likes of The Who, Jimi Hendrix, John’s Children and Thunderclap Newman.
 The band was down to a four-piece by the time of Angel Delight, named after the pub where some members of the band lived, until it was partly demolished by a sleepy lorry driver one night, who came off the road and directly into Dave Swarbrick’s bedroom, destroying a recent haul of antique furniture that had been put in the place of Swarb’s bed only hours before, one of the few instances in the history of folk rock where antiques saved the life of one of it’s leading exponents.
 The line-up of the three Daves, Swarbrick, Pegg, and Mattacks, together with the only remaining original member Simon Nicol, then put together Angel Delight, which became the biggest selling Fairport album to date, though it still remains almost insignificant at the side of Liege and Lief, Unhalfbricking or indeed Full House.
 I still have a soft spot for this LP, which has the glossy sepia photograph glued to the gatefold sleeve, together with the follow up Babbacombe Lee, made by the same line up.

-Angel Delight is included on this week’s Vaults radio show and Lord Marlborough on the Roots and Acoustic Music show.
+Angel Delight is included on this week’s Vaults radio show.

 This album appears to be all dressed up like a bootleg, one of those much sought after concert recordings they would cobble together and illegally produce on vinyl (before we called it vinyl), usually because the record label couldn’t be bothered to, or more importantly, that the powers that be deemed the recordings wildly inferior or indeed featuring an artist or band not specifically fully functioning.
 The first bootleg I held in my hands was Led Zeppelin’s double set Live at Blueberry Hill, one of the first LPs I ever saw with coloured discs (one blue, one red), other than the first Curved Air LP that is.
 Randy Newman’s Live album isn’t actually a bootleg though, but rather an official release through Warner Bros.
 The album is noticeably short, coming in at under thirty minutes in total, half of the fourteen songs being under two minutes long and none reaching the expected three minute mark.
 Made up mainly of songs originally released on Newman’s two previous releases, the LP also features five new songs, two of which would never see the light of day again on record.
 Recorded at the Bitter End in New York over three days in 1970, the album was released in the May of the following year.